Are Avocados Good or Bad for Bodybuilding? (Pros & Cons)

-As avocados have become popular within the health food space in recent years, I’m often asked by bodybuilders whether they would benefit from incorporating them into their everyday diet too.
+As avocados have become popular within the fitness space in recent years, I’m often asked by bodybuilders whether they would benefit from incorporating them into their everyday diet, too.

 eating avocados for bodybuilding